Soluto/check-redis-plugin/README.md

 # check-redis-plugin
 Nagios/Icinga2 plugin to monitor Redis memory usage using [Webdis](http://webd.is/).
+More details can be found in this [blogpost](https://blog.solutotlv.com/keep-redis-shape-3-simple-steps/).

 # Usage
 ````